DiscordDigital/dd-git/README.md

 curl -L download.discord.digital/dd-git > dd.bat
 ```
 Then you can run dd.bat from command line.
-If you have admin permissions you can install/uninstall it by typing:
+If you have elevated admin permissions you can install/uninstall it by typing:
 ```
 dd setup
 ```